 He motions to Cruvar, his loyal second mate.

-"Blimey, where on earth is Tibou, our young, cheerful cabin boy?"
+"Blimey, Cruvar!
+Where on earth is that scounderel of a cabin boy?"

-"Uh…how should I put it, Captain…" Cruvar weakly replies, avoiding his eyes.
+"Uh…how should I put it, Captain…" Cruvar weakly replies, avoiding the captain’s eyes.

 "Come on!
 Out with it!"